 Hancock County 4-H Egg Business Project

-Youth complete their project independently, but they are also members of a county- and state-wide group of 4-H’ers who are participating in the project.
+Youth complete their project independently but are also members of a county-wide group of 4-H’ers participating in the project.
 A trained 4-H Leader will assist Hancock County youth in preparation, business planning, record keeping, animal husbandry, and more.
-In Hancock County, this program is run in partnership with the Maine Small Business Development Center (Maine SBDC) at Coastal Enterprises, Inc. (CEI) in Ellsworth.
+In Hancock County, this program is run in partnership with Machias Savings Bank.

 - Perform a local market survey within your community to determine the approximate number of eggs and hens needed to meet that market.

-- Purchase through UMaine Extension the suitable number of pullets for the available site.
+- Purchase a suitable number of pullets for the available site.

 - Prepare (adapt, secure, or construct) appropriate facilities to house the birds for keeping.